-The following video explains how to find the perfect balance between too broad and general, and too narrow and specific.
-That way you are able to find enough research materials and have enough to write about, but aren't overwhelmed.
+The following video explains how to find a balance between too broad and general, and too narrow.
+That way you are able to find enough research materials to write intelligently about, but aren't overwhelmed.

 Research is a form of problem solving, and the first step in problem solving is always to identify the problem.
 In other words, what question do you hope to answer with your research?